Your billing explained

 • Your exact out-of-pocket costs depend on a number of factors including your personal treatment plan, complexity and your position within your Medicare Safety Nets

-You will be provided with an estimate for your total cost of care.
-Payment will be broken into a number of separate invoices throughout the course of your treatment.
-Paid invoices are usually reimbursed within 48 hours* of a claim being submitted to Medicare.
+Following your fee conversation, you will be provided with an estimate for your total cost of care.
+Payments are broken into a number of separate invoices throughout the course of your treatment.
+Paid invoices are usually reimbursed within 48 hours of a claim being submitted to Medicare.

 • Follow-up doctor consult(s)

-After each invoice is paid in full, a claim will be submitted to Medicare so that you can be reimbursed your eligible Medicare benefits.
+After each invoice is paid in full, GenesisCare will submit a claim to Medicare so you can be reimbursed your eligible Medicare benefits.

 Medicare reimburses you directly into your bank account, normally within 48 hours of a claim being submitted.
 Exceptions may apply.